CraftJarvis/MCU/README.md

-# ⛏️ MCU: A Benchmark for Evaluating Minecraft Agent
+# ⛏️ MCU-turbo: A Standard Benchmark for Evaluating Minecraft Agents

-**MCU** is an extended benchmark based on the [MCU framework](https://github.com/grandsmile/MCU/tree/master/figs/mcu.png), featuring **80 handcrafted atomic tasks** across 10 categories.
+**MCU** is a standard benchmark based on the [MCU framework](https://github.com/grandsmile/MCU/tree/master/figs/mcu.png), which originally features over 3000+ atomic tasks.
+This benchmark is designed to be a standard test, selecting **80 handcrafted atomic tasks** across 10 categories.
 Each task is evaluated under **two difficulty levels**—**Simple** and **Hard**—to rigorously test agent generalization, tool use, planning, and robustness under environmental variations.

 > 🔍 Simple mode: Tasks begin with sufficient necessary resources pre-supplied and a clear environment.
 > 🌪️ Hard mode: Agents face **limited resources** and **disruptive factors** such as poor visibility (e.g. bad weather, night-time), extra distractors (e.g., swarms of mobs, scattered items).